-Under the terms of the Investment Management Agreement, a performance fee of 15% is payable for outperformance of the investment portfolio above the benchmark of 1 year swap rate plus 6%, subject to a highwater mark.
-The manager's performance is adjusted to include the value of franking credits received or accrued during a measurement period and after deduction of Management Fees and any applicable GST.
-As at 30 June 2023 the performance fee is negative 0.1% below the high water mark and there was no performance fee payable.
-(2022: Nil)
+The terms of the Investment Management Agreement (IMA) to 31 December 2023 included a performance fee of 15% payable for any outperformance of the investment portfolio above the benchmark of 1 year swap rate plus 6%, subject to a highwater mark.
+As at 31 December 2023 there was no performance fee payable.
+(30 June 2023: Nil)